Warren's Shaft: Water system tunnels

-The fortified passage and Spring Tower
+Fortified passage and Spring Tower

 From about 1995 to 2005, Ronny Reich and Eli Shukron excavated a system of massive fortifications above, and upslope from, the Gihon Spring.
-These fortifications were built during the Middle Bronze Age (c.1800-1700 BCE), though they remained upstanding, and possibly functional, through into the Iron Age, being repaired at various times.
+These fortifications were built during the Middle Bronze Age (c.1800-1700 BCE), though they remained upstanding and possibly functional, through into the Iron Age, being repaired at various times.
 Recent excavations (since 2013) have uncovered houses of the 8th century BCE built against a part of these fortifications.

 The fortifications consist of two parts: (1) a "fortified passage", and (2) the "Spring Tower".
 The "fortified passage" extends 30 metres downslope from the MBA city wall, where it once joined the Spring Tower.
 Its walls are up to 3 metres thick and preserved up to 9 metres high.
 The massive Spring Tower was built above the Gihon Spring.
 The passage and tower allowed townspeople to exit the town and go down to the spring within the protection of the fortifications.
 The excavators believe that the fortified passage could once have ascended to the crest of the hill, possibly to link up with a fortress or citadel there.